JoshFagan/sphero_toolbox/matlab_installation.md

-# Toolbox Installation for Matlab
+# Toolbox Installation for MATLAB

 ## ***Important Notes:***
 * Do not edit any of the files in the `sphero_toolbox`
     * These files provide prebuilt functions for you to use, if you edit them they will no longer work as intended
-* Do not give your own Matlab files the same name as any file in `sphero_toolbox`
+* Do not give your own MATLAB files the same name as any file in `sphero_toolbox`
-    * If you do, Matlab will use your file instead of the files defined in `sphero_toolbox`
+    * If you do, MATLAB will use your file instead of the files defined in `sphero_toolbox`
       <details>
       <summary>Recommended Best Practices Tip</summary>

-      Before naming a file, check to make sure a file with that name does not already exist in Matlab's environment.
+      Before naming a file, check to make sure a file with that name does not already exist in MATLAB's environment.
 We can check for the existance of a file/function called `hello_world` by running the command `which hello_world`.
 If any result other than "'hello_world' not found." is displayed then the file/function already exists and you should choose a different name.
       </details>
 * Do not do any developement in the `sphero_toolbox`
     * The `sphero_toolbox` should be saved in an out of the way, appropriate location (see below instructions) and developement (creation of new files) should be done in a separate location. **You should not be creating files for your EF230 projects in the sphero_toolbox folder.**